coryan/coryan.github.io/_posts/2015-09-14-computing-the-inside-and-per-symbol-statistics.md

 results are recorded in the github [issue](https://github.com/coryan/jaybeams/issues/7).
 On my
-(somewhat old) workstations it takes 27 microseconds to analyse a sequence of 2,048 points, which I think would be the minimum for market data feeds.
+(somewhat old) workstations it takes 27 microseconds to analyze a sequence of 2,048 points, which I think would be the minimum for market data feeds.
 Considering that we need to analyze 4 signals per symbol (bid and offer, price and size for each), and we only